wp-plugins/gigpress/readme.txt

 = 1.3.4 =

 * Fixed a bug that prevented language files from being loaded under WordPress 2.6
-* Fixed an <abbr title="eXtensible HyperText Markup Language"><span class="abbr" title="eXtensible HyperText Markup Language">XHTML validation error in the upcoming/past shows table output
+* Fixed an XHTML validation error in the upcoming/past shows table output

 = 1.3.3 =